The health of a community can only be as strong as

 Despite significant declines in recent years, Baltimore’s teen birth rate remains one of the highest in the nation.
 In 2009, 1,494 Baltimore City teenagers gave birth, many of them for a second or third time: nearly 11 percent of births to 15- to 17-year-olds were at least their second births, and more than one- quarter of births to 18- to 19-year-olds were second or third births.
 Extensive research has shown that teenage childbearing can have long-term negative effects on both the adolescent mother and her newborn.

 In an effort to address this concern, the Baltimore City Health Department (BCHD) launched a Teen Pregnancy Prevention Initiative (TPPI) in 2011 with the support of a $47,000 grant from The Abell Foundation, together with funding from the Blaustein and Straus Foundations.
-The three-year initiative incorporates a number of strategies aimed at reducing teen and unintended pregnancies in Baltimore.
+The initiative incorporates a number of strategies aimed at reducing teen and unintended pregnancies in Baltimore.
 The TPPI is overseen by the BCHD Assistant Commissioner for Maternal and Child Health and operates in conjunction with the Health Department’s B’More for Healthy Babies initiative, which is aimed at improving birth outcomes in Baltimore.
-Now in its third year, the B’More for Healthy Babies initiative has already done significant work to reform and strengthen Baltimore’s home visiting programs, and to promote family planning.
-The TPPI will benefit from B’More for Healthy Babies experience and contacts within the home visiting and reproductive health fields.
+The TPPI aims to achieve a 20 percent reduction in teen births in Baltimore City by 2015.

 Baltimore Medical System – Asthma Improvement Project